The Fourier spectrum of critical percolation: The probability of a very small spectral sample

+As before, we are removing all the annuli corresponding to the proper subclusters of overcrowded clusters.
+We have almost arrived at our centered annulus structure $\Ann(S)$, except for one technical issue: it might happen that the smallest {\it nonempty} centered annulus contains non-centered annuli in its inner square, which we did not allow.
+(This situation can be so bad that there are no nonempty centered annuli at all.)
+In order to be able to apply Lemma~\ref{l.ComphRad}, we need to fix this problem; therefore, whenever this happens, we add back the largest centered outer square that does not contain any other annulus, and consider it as an annulus of zero width.
+With this, we now have $\Ann(S)$.
+The collection of these for all $S\subseteq\bits$ with $|S_r| = k$ is $\ANN^*(r,k)$.

 We define $H(j,k)$ similarly as before, but now only for interior inner bounding squares that do not contain 0.
+(So, it is a sum of $h(\Ann)=h^*(\Ann)$ terms over a collection of annulus structures $\Ann=\Ann'(S)$.)
 We similarly define the quantities $H^+(j,k)$ and $H^{++}(j,k)$ for side and corner squares not containing 0.
-Finally, we let $H^*(j,k)$ be the analogous quantity where the inner bounding square is required to be centered.
+Finally, we let $H^*(j,k)$ be the analogous quantity (using $h^*$) where the inner bounding square is required to be centered.
 We will show that there is some constant $\delta>0$, depending only on $\ell$, such that, for $j\in \{J^*(k),\dots,\bar j\}$,

 This implies (\ref{e.ANNRk}) (with a possibly larger constant $\cod$) in exactly the same way as in Subsection~\ref{ss.local} the bound (\ref{e.induct}) implied (\ref{e.ANNnk}) (with the small additional care regarding the cutoff $\bar j$ that we have seen in Subsection~\ref{ss.boundary}).